Terms of Service

 11.4 General disclaimer

-To the maximum extent permitted by law, and subject to clause 11.3, all warranties, conditions, guarantees and other terms (whether express, implied, statutory or otherwise) are excluded.
+To the maximum extent permitted by law, and subject to clause 11.3, all warranties, conditions, guarantees and other terms (whether express, implied, statutory or otherwise) that are not expressly set out in these Terms are excluded.

 11.5 Our indemnity to the Customer